alisto92/stats_finalproject/lab_3-master/project_3_draft.md

   - `avgsen`: avg. sentence, days

-*Number of policy officers per capita*
+*Number of police officers per capita*

-The number of police police officers per capita (measured by the variable `polpc`) is a very intuitive example of crime deterrant, as it in theory increases the likelyhood of being caught in the act of the crime and is also a measure of the capacity of the State to enforce the law.
+The number of police officers per capita (measured by the variable `polpc`) is a very intuitive example of crime deterrant, as it in theory increases the likelyhood of being caught in the act of the crime and is also a measure of the capacity of the State to enforce the law.

 As our job is to advise a policy maker, it’s very important that we feel safe about the causal interpretation of our findings.
 After all, the